777riven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this file 4-empty creates an empty file called hello this file 5-execute adds execute permission to the owner of the file hello this file 6-multiple_permessions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+this file 4-empty creates an empty file called hello this file 5-execute adds execute permission to the owner of the file hello this file 6-multiple_permessions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello this file 7-everybody  adds execution permission to the owner, the group owner and the other users, to the file hello